WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * it has **reports on underutilized resources which can greatly help with cost savings**.

+- you can refresh all or individual cheks.
+Checks might have different refresh intervals.

 #### Notifications

 - the summary can be sent on a **weekly basis as an email**.
 This is a feature **built-in**